frvrdre/main-portfolio-2026/README.md

 I created this portfolio using plain HTML, CSS and JavaScript so I could strengthen my understanding of the fundamentals before relying too heavily on frameworks.

-The design uses a dark developer-inspired theme with blue accents, an animated grid background, responsive project cards and a floating personal logo.
+The design uses a dark tech-inspired theme with blue accents, an animated grid background, responsive project cards and small suprise!

 The main goal is to keep improving the website alongside my own development journey.